-A wireless network is located across the school, meaning that students in all classrooms can access the in ternet and utilise tablet technologies.
+A wireless network is located across the school, meaning that students in all classrooms can access the internet and utilise tablet technologies.
 Connect to Learn (Bring Your Own Device) is offered in Stage 3 and Laptops (3-6) and iPads (K-4) are utilised across all 18 classes.

 The school operates a specialist Physical Education and Dance program as well as a range of extra-curricular activities including three bands, a choir and a 3-6 Dance Ensemble.
-Students across 3-6 take part in the Hornsby Zone Primary School Sporting Association and engage in GALA days arranged across the local schools.
-All Year 6 students take part in a rigorous debating program and

-a whole school Multicultural Public

-Speaking Competition is held across

-K-6 each year.
-We utilise literacy and

-numeracy support funding to employ a

-learning support teacher to implement

-small group programs catering to the

-needs of our students.
-As a Positive

-Behaviour for Engaging Learning School

-the expectation of being a Respectful,

-Responsible learner that aims for

-Personal Best underpins the collective

-vision of all within our community.
+We have formed a music partnership with Jim Jam Music in Semester 2.
+Students across 3-6 take part in the Hornsby Zone Primary School Sporting Association and engage in

+GALA days arranged across the local schools.
+All Year 6 students take part in a rigorous debating program and a whole school Multicultural Public Speaking Competition is held across K-6 each year.
+We utilise literacy and numeracy support funding to employ a learning support teacher to implement small group programs catering to the needs of our students.
+As a Positive Behaviour for Engaging Learning School the expectation of being a Respectful, Responsible learner that aims for Personal Best underpins the collective vision of all within our community.